waqarkaleemkhan/MCNNDDI/README.md

 Enzyme, and pathways.
 The events.db file contain data of the paper which is a sqlite file.
 For extraction of data use spider.py file.
-For doing different experiments change the model type in main function.
+For doing different experiments change the model type like (RF, DDIMDL, CNN, etc) in main function.